wi1dcard/sms-decoder/README.md

 ./test.sh
 ```

-If you have a GPRS device, you may connect it via serial, and modify `ser.py`:
+If you have a GPRS device (for example: SIM900A), you may connect it via serial, and modify `ser.py`:

 ```python
 ser = serial.Serial("<YOUR_DEVICE_SERIAL>")